revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-13. Can we have an entity bean in Hibernate without default or no-argument constructor?
+13.Can we have an entity bean in Hibernate without default or no-argument constructor?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)